Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 London to Hungary in 24 hours

 The train ride from London to Budapest is safe, comfortable & affordable and takes less than 24 hours.
-Take an afternoon Eurostar to Brussels, the excellent Nightjet sleeper train overnight to Vienna and an onward EuroCity train to the heart of Budapest.
+Take an afternoon Eurostar to Brussels, the excellent Nightjet sleeper train to Vienna and an onward railjet train to Budapest.
 Or take Eurostar to Paris and a high-speed TGV to Stuttgart, then a Hungarian sleeper train to Budapest.
 Or travel by daytime trains with an overnight stop in Munich or Zurich.
-Timetables, prices and how to buy tickets for all these options are explained below in a step-by-step guide.
+Times, fares and how to buy tickets are explained below.

 small bullet point